-- i.
-The Board is responsible for overseeing the establishment of, and approving, the risk management strategy and policies of the Company. - ii.
-The Board has delegated to the Audit & Risk Committee responsibility for: - a. identifying major risk areas; - b. reviewing, monitoring and approving Nine's risk management policies, procedures and systems (at least annually) to provide assurance that major business risks are identified, consistently assessed and appropriately addressed; - c. ensuring that risk considerations are incorporated into strategic and business planning; - d. providing risk management updates to the Board and any supplementary information required to provide the Board with confidence that key risks are being appropriately managed; - e. reviewing reports from management concerning compliance with key laws, regulations, licences and standards which Nine is required to satisfy in order to operate; - f. overseeing tax compliance and tax risk management; and - g. reviewing any significant findings of any examinations by regulatory agencies. - iii.
-Nine management is responsible for establishing operational processes and policies to support Nine's risk management framework, including identifying major risk areas and effectively identifying, monitoring, reporting on and managing key business risks. - iv.
-Each employee and contractor is expected to understand and manage the risks within their responsibility and boundaries of authority, as set out in Nine's internal policies, when making decisions and undertaking day-to-day activities.
+- The Board is responsible for overseeing the establishment of, and approving, the risk management strategy and policies of the Company. - ii.
+The Board has delegated to the Audit & Risk Management Committee responsibility for: - a. identifying major risk areas; - b. reviewing, monitoring and approving Nine's risk management policies, procedures and systems (at least annually) to provide assurance that major business risks are identified, consistently assessed and appropriately addressed; - c. ensuring that risk considerations are incorporated into strategic and business planning; - d. providing risk management updates to the Board and any supplementary information required to provide the Board with confidence that key risks are being appropriately managed; - e. reviewing reports from management concerning compliance with key laws, regulations, licences and standards which Nine is required to satisfy in order to operate; - f. overseeing tax compliance and tax risk management; and - a. reviewing any significant findings of any examinations by regulatory agencies.